dgroomes/react-playground/hierarchical-state/README.md

     out of scope.
 I think I want like a global fetchCount state or something.
 Should I set it via props or use the Context API?
   * Fix the double fetching problem.
 I think I need to push state up out of the GameDieRoll component.
 Not really sure.
     I'm hoping to find multiple ways to solve this problem.
+* DONE Work around the double fetching problem using a ref via `useRef`.
+It's hard to say what the "right" thing is to do here.
+The spirit of React's strict mode is to help you find problems.
+I appreciate that it [finds usages of deprecated APIs](https://react.dev/reference/react/StrictMode#fixing-deprecation-warnings-enabled-by-strict-mode) and the double render is interesting and I think reasonable.
+I find the [re-running effects feature](https://react.dev/reference/react/StrictMode#fixing-bugs-found-by-re-running-effects-in-development) to be aggressive and odd.
+I get that it will help you to literally stop and think about your `useEffect` calls because of the double logging (although I'm shocked that they even considered suppressing the double render logs from the console using React DevTools).
+I don't think it directly helps you to realize that there is a clean-up facility of `useEffect`.
+  For now, I'm going to use `useRef` and lock it in as a working example.
+But at this point I'm curious if I can just take all my effect-ful code out of React.
+Can I use React for just rendering (as original React intended?) and have the "rest of my program" as an organic JavaScript program?

 ## Reference